Bgabri/Themulator/README.md

     download
         Starts an interface to login and download files from Themis. run
-        Compiles and runs the program with the given option.
+        Compiles and runs the program with the given options.
 Options:
     --help, -h
         Display this information